seespace/inair-documentation/2-api-guides/3-user-interface/2-using-collection-view/2-using-the-listview/2-binding-data-source.md

 </UIViewGroup>
 ```

-The syntax `{Binding Path: <property name>} `will tell the layout to look for the corresponding variable inside the model view and listen for changes produced by the binding property's Setter.
+The syntax `{Binding Path: '<property name>'}` will tell the layout to look for the corresponding variable inside the view model and listen for changes produced by the binding property's setter.

 Finally, it's the time for grab it together.
 Open the `main_layout.xml` file from `res/layout`.
 Add binding code for `itemsSource`:
 ```xml